 Set up single sign-on with Chrome Custom Tabs

 Enterprise users often have multiple apps on their device, and they prefer to sign in once to access all of their work applications.
 Typically, users sign in through a WebView; however, there are a couple reasons why this isn’t ideal:

 - Users often need to sign in multiple times with the same credentials.
 The WebView solution often isn’t a true single sign-on (SSO) experience.

 A solution to both problems is to authenticate users using browser Custom Tabs, instead of WebView.
 This ensures that authentication:

 - Occurs in a secure context (the system browser) where the host app cannot inspect contents.

 - Has a shared cookie state, ensuring the user has to sign in only once.

 Google has open sourced an OAuth client library that uses Custom Tabs, contributing it to the OpenID Connect working group of the OpenID Foundation.
-To set up Custom Tabs for SSO with the AppAuth library, see the documentation and sample code on GitHub, or try the codelab.
+To set up Custom Tabs for SSO with the AppAuth library, see the documentation and sample code on GitHub.

 Test your app